sjy2335/langchain-naver/libs/naver/README.md

 pip install -U langchain-naver
 ```

-- Get an Naver Cloud CLOVA Studio api key from [issuing it](https://api.ncloud-docs.com/docs/ai-naver-clovastudio-summary#API%ED%82%A4) and set it as an environment variable (`NCP_CLOVASTUDIO_API_KEY`)
+- Get an Naver Cloud CLOVA Studio api key from [issuing it](https://api.ncloud-docs.com/docs/ai-naver-clovastudio-summary#API%ED%82%A4) and set it as an environment variable (`CLOVASTUDIO_API_KEY`)

 ## Chat Models